plum-currant jam

 about 1 hour

-A neighbor showed up not long ago with a bag of treasures: wild plums from the Presidio, the national park conveniently located at the end of my street.
+A neighbor showed up not long ago with a bag of treasures: wild plums from The Presidio, the national park conveniently located at the end of my street.
 They were dark purple and sweet-sour, too squishy for a tart but perfect for jam.
 Problem is I don’t do canning.
 I have no patience for measuring sugar-fruit ratios and ladling through funnels and sticking on fancy labels.
 What I needed was a quick, easy refrigerator jam.
-This recipe, from a charming cookbook about East European dishes, came to my rescue.
-You can make it with any plums in the market and it yields just enough to enjoy yourself or split with someone else.
-It will keep in the fridge till summer’s end, but I doubt you will have it around that long if you eat it as I have: spooned over fresh ricotta on toast, swirled into Greek yogurt, or slapped together with peanut butter.
+This recipe, from a charming cookbook about Ukranian dishes, came to the rescue.
+You can make it with any juicy plums in the market (except prune plums, which are a little too fleshy), and it yields just enough to enjoy yourself or split with someone else.
+I like to ladle it into empty Bonne Maman jam jars that have been run through the dishwasher (including the lids), but you can also use a 1-pint canning jar or two 8-ounce ones; if you have extra jam, eat it up on the spot.
+This will keep in the fridge until summer’s end, but I doubt you will have it around that long if you eat it as I have: spooned over fresh ricotta on toast, swirled into Greek yogurt, or slapped together with peanut butter.

 ingredients